 At a Glance

 The LSBPSE denied TigerSwan's license to operate in July 2017.
-TigerSwan appealed the denial, and the LSBPSE will hold an appeal hearing on December 14, 2017.
-CCR is representing a collection of local organizations seeking to intervene in the appeal.
+After TigerSwan appealed the denial, CCR filed a petition to intervene in the appeal on behalf of a collection of local organizations.
+That petition to intervene was denied on March 29, 2018.

 350 New Orleans